 Submandibular glands are located on each side of your jaw below the jawbone.
 Sublingual glands sit on the bottom of your mouth under your tongue.
 Additionally, hundreds of small (minor) salivary glands deposit saliva from ducts around your mouth.

-A salivary gland infection typically results from a bacterial infection.
-Staphylococcus aureus is the most common.
-Others include: Streptococcus viridans, Haemophilus influenzae, Streptococcus pyogenes, and Escherichia coli.
+A salivary gland infection is typically caused by a bacterial infection.
+Staphylococcus aureus is the most common cause of salivary gland infection.
+Others causes of salivary gland infection include:

-These infections are the outcome of reduced saliva production.
+These infections result from reduced saliva production.
 This is often caused by the blockage or inflammation of the salivary gland duct.
 Viruses and other medical conditions can also reduce saliva production, including:

-- mumps (a contagious viral infection that is most common among children who have not been immunized)
+- mumps, which is a contagious viral infection that’s common among children who haven’t been immunized

 - influenza A and parainfluenza types I and II